-Task focus This task assesses the ability to identify specific aspects (i.e. opinion or attitude of speakers, etc.) and functional relationships (i.e. cause and result, etc.) in short conversations on every day or work-related topics.
+Task focus This task assesses the ability to identify specific aspects (i.e., opinion or attitude of speakers, etc.) and functional relationships (i.e., cause and result, etc.) in short conversations on work-related topics.
 Task type and format The test taker listens twice to a short conversation between two people and identifies the correct answer.
-Each conversation is followed by two three-option multiple choice items - A, B or C. No. of questions and scores Four conversations (i.e. 8 items) in LTE A1-B1 paper-based test, each with one mark for each correct response.
-Six conversations (i.e. 12 items) in LTE A1-C2 paper-based test, each with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
+Each conversation is followed by two three-option multiple-choice items - A, B or C. No. of questions and scores Four conversations (i.e., 8 items) in the LTE A1-B1 paper-based test, each with one mark for each correct response.
+Six conversations (i.e., 12 items) in the LTE A1-C2 paper-based test, each with one mark for each correct response.
+In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
 Language focus per level B1-C2 levels: understanding of context, gist-main ideas, attitude, topic, speaker purpose, feelings and opinions, cause and result, agreement and disagreement, comparisons, course of action etc. B1 level only: understanding of relationship between speakers and/or their roles.
 B2-C2 level only: understanding of predictions and probability.
-Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test
+Task appears in LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test

-Task type 4 - Longer listening with five multiple-choice items
+Task type 4 - Longer listening

 Task focus This task assesses the ability to listen for specific information in a longer listening test and identify certain aspects, such as attitudes and purpose, agreement and disagreement or distinguishing fact from opinion.
-Task type and format The test taker listens twice to a longer monologue or dialogue and identifies the correct answer.
-Each monologue or dialogue is followed by five three-option multiple choice items - A, B or C.

-No. of questions and scores Two monologues or dialogues (i.e. 10 items) in LTE A1-B1 paper-based test, with one mark for each correct response.
-Three monologues or dialogues in LTE A1-C2 paper-based test, with one mark for each correct response.
-In the LTE A1-C2 computer-based adaptive test, the number of questions depends on the test taker's performance.
-One mark is awarded for each correct response.
-Language focus per level A2 level only: simple information is tested.
-B1-C2 level: detail, speaker purpose, opinion, agreement and disagreement.
+Task type and The test taker listens twice to a longer monologue or dialogue and format identifies the correct answer.
+Each monologue or dialogue is followed by five three-option multiplechoice items - A, B or C. No. of Two monologues or dialogues (i.e., 10 items) in the LTE A1-B1 paper-based questions and test, with one mark for each correct response. scores Three monologues or dialogues in the LTE A1-C2 paper-based test, with one mark for each correct response.
+In the LTE A1-C2 computer-adaptive test, the exact selection of items depends on the test taker's performance.
+Language A2 level only: simple information is tested. focus per B1-C2 level: detail, speaker purpose, opinion, agreement and level disagreement.
 C1/C2 level only: understanding line of argument, distinguishing between fact and opinion, synthesizing and summarising information.
+Task appears LTE A1-B1 paper-based test LTE A1-C2 paper-based test LTE A1-C2 computer-adaptive test